fglmtt/admin/lectures/10-the-filesystem.md

 ---

 Some portions of the filesystem are handled by traditional disk-based implementations.
-The kernel support various type of disk-based implementations, such as ext4, XFS, UFS, FAT, etc.
+The kernel support various types of disk-based implementations, such as ext4, XFS, UFS, FAT, etc.

 Some portions are handled by drivers within the kernel.
 For example, network filesystems are handled by a driver that forwards the requested operations to a server on another computer